 - Represented the Arctic Slope Regional Corporation on amicus briefs filed to the Supreme Court of the United States to support petitioner at both the petition and merits stages in case involving the Alaska National Interest Lands Conservation Act.
 The Court concurred with and acknowledged the Arctic Slope Regional Corporation’s amicus brief in its unanimous opinion.
 Sturgeon v.
 Frost, 136 S. Ct.
 1061, Sup.
 Ct.
 No. 14-1209 (Mar.
 22, 2016).

 - Filed an amicus brief to the United States Supreme Court on the merits to support Respondents in Bowman v.
 Monsanto, No. 11-796 (Sup.
 Ct.).
 The Court delivered a unanimous opinion for Respondent, consistent with our client’s interests.

-- Composed and filed an amicus brief on behalf of the National Congress of American Indians and Native American Finance Officers Association to support petitions for a writ of certiorari granted by the United States Supreme Court.
+- Filed an amicus brief on behalf of the National Congress of American Indians and Native American Finance Officers Association to support petitions for a writ of certiorari granted by the United States Supreme Court.
 Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians v.
 Patchak & Salazar v.
 Patchak, Nos.
 11-246 & 11-247 (Sup.
 Ct.).

 District Court Strategy

 - After being retained post-trial, represented defendant in having an adverse $27.7 million products liability verdict stricken on post-trial motions.
 Kedrowski v.
 Lycoming Engines, No. 62-cv-12-9581 (Minn.
 D. Ct.
 Ramsey Cty.
 Aug.
 16, 2016) (granting judgment as a matter of law and alternative new trial on liability).
 The Minnesota Supreme Court affirmed the new trial order.
 933 N.W.2d 45 (Minn.
 2019).